 Saving debug log to /var/log/letsencrypt/letsencrypt.log - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - Processing /etc/letsencrypt/renewal/yourdomain.com.conf - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - Simulating renewal of an existing certificate for yourdomain.com - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - Congratulations, all simulated renewals succeeded: /etc/letsencrypt/live/yourdomain.com/fullchain.pem (success)

 The Certbot package on Debian includes a systemd timer that automatically attempts certificate renewal twice daily.
-Consequently, this timer is the recommended method for automatic renewal, so no manual cron configuration is needed.
+Debian enables this timer during installation, so no manual cron configuration is needed.

 sudo systemctl status certbot.timer